The Graphic Design program at WITS teaches students design concepts through print and web-based lessons and projects.

-The minor is now comprised of nine NEW courses that teach up to date design concepts through print and web based lessons and projects.
-All courses will be taught on new Mac computers using the latest versions of Adobe programs.
+The certificate program consists of nine courses that teach current and timeless design concepts through print and web based lessons and projects.
+All courses are taught in our fully equipped computer lab featuring both Mac and PC computers as well as on zoom, using the latest versions of Adobe programs.

 These courses are open to women of the community and can be taken remotely.
-So you can build strong, marketable graphic design skills wherever you live!
+You can build strong, marketable graphic design skills wherever you live.

 Through these courses, students will gain fluency in the fundamental tools of visual communication design: typography, color and layout.
 They will develop a sophisticated approach to creative problem solving and hone skills in branding, image generation, corporate identity, web design and information graphics.
 Students will learn to apply advanced skills with the Adobe workflow and produce a portfolio filled with cutting edge graphic design.

-Utilize the core Adobe design programs to create cutting-edge work, including use of Photoshop, Illustrator, and InDesign.
+Utilize the core Adobe design programs to create cutting-edge work, including mastering Photoshop, Illustrator, and InDesign

 Apply principles of color, composition, hierarchy, and typography as they relate to the design of digital and print media.